 This practice is applicable to any landscape where surface drainage patterns result in isolated depressional areas (aka potholes) and the climate is sufficiently humid to result in reduced trafficability or the loss of crops due to excessive amounts of water in the depressional area.
 The size of the blind inlet should be determined by the acreage of the depressional area and local precipitation patterns.
 An engineer should be consulted in designing a blind inlet, to ensure adequate ability to remove excess runoff water.

-The cost of operating and maintaining this practice should be minimal.
+The cost of operating and maintaining this practice should be initially minimal.
+The life span of the blind inlet is dependent on the tillage practices in the depressional area.
+If tillage is used in the area, producers should expect an 8-10 year lifespan of the practice before having to replace it.
 Producers can till directly over the blind inlet to ensure sedimentation does not inhibit infiltration.
-No-till producers may use gypsum at 1 to 2 ton/acre to improve infiltration after sedimentation.
+No-till producers may use gypsum at 1 to 2 tons per acre to improve infiltration after sedimentation.

 Blind inlets are subsurface structures installed in low points of fields to minimize the amount of runoff from fields into ditches or streams.
 Used in place of tile risers, blind inlets filter sediment during drainage of excess water from the field.
 Unlike tile risers, blind inlets can be farmed over.
 They don’t interfere with planting, harvesting or other farming activities.